DensoSVIC/lf-workshop/README.md

 # Lingua Franca Workshop
 The objective of this workshop is to get familiar with basic features of Lingua Franca.
-We will ll go a step further to discuss how it can be applied for the development of time critical software applications.
+We will go a step further to discuss how it can be applied for the development of time critical software applications.

 We recommend visiting the [Lingua Franca](https://www.lf-lang.org/) project page for more details.